xebialabs-community/gradle-xld-plugin/README.md

 # Installation

-The plugin is available at [Bintray's JCenter repository](https://bintray.com/bintray/jcenter) and [Gradle Plugins repository](http://plugins.gradle.org/plugin/com.xebialabs.xl-deploy/0.2.0), with some dependencies available in public XebiaLabs Maven repository.
+The plugin is available at [Gradle Plugins repository](https://plugins.gradle.org/plugin/com.xebialabs.xl-deploy), with some dependencies available in public XebiaLabs Maven repository.
 You can add the plugin to your `build.gradle` using following code snippet on Gradle 2.1 and higher:

     buildscript {
       repositories {